nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Edit an existing student's name

     1. Prerequisites: List students using `ls`.
-Have a Student with the Student Number `A0597991H` and name is not `Clark Kent`.
+Have at least 1 student in the list and name is not `Clark Kent`.

-    2. Test case: `es sno/A0597991H sn/Clark Kent`<br>
+    2. Test case: `es i/1 sn/Clark Kent`<br>
        Expected: Student Name is updated to Clark Kent

 2. Editing an existing student's name to the same name

     1. Prerequisites: Ran the above test case.

-    2. Test case: `es sno/A0597991H sn/Clark Kent`<br>
+    2. Test case: `es i/1 sn/Clark Kent`<br>
        Expected: Error given due to no change detected.

 ### Adding a student(s) to a group